department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

     </p>
   </li>
   <li class="list-group-item">
-    <h4>Submit a Form 9</h4>
+    <h4>Submit an Appeal to Board of Veterans' Appeals</h4>
     <p>
-      When you receive a copy of the SOC in the mail, you’ll also receive a Form 9.
+      When you receive a copy of the SOC in the mail, you’ll also receive an Appeal to Board of Veterans' Appeals (VA Form 9).
 If you disagree with the SOC and want to continue the appeal process, you must return Form 9 within 60 days.
 This step is also called filing a Substantive Appeal.
     </p>
   </li>
   <li class="list-group-item">